alloy/graphql-finland/talk.md

 success case?
 Do we really need a `success` boolean to indicate that updates to the `artwork` were made?
 What purpose serves the `message` field, other than possibly being a sign of an overly positive schema that sends you happy messages?

-Finally, this approach only really works for mutations, as they get their own root type to start a query from.
+Finally, this approach only really works for mutations, as their return type acts as a distinct root type to start a query from.
 It would be hard to imagine how to apply this to queries.

 ### Make error metadata part of schema as separate field